On the Beach (1959 film): Production

 The "Australian Grand Prix" in the novel had the racing sequences filmed at Riverside Raceway in California and at Phillip Island Grand Prix Circuit, home to the present-day Australian Motorcycle Grand Prix, located near Cowes at Phillip Island.
-These scenes include an array of late-1950s sports cars, including examples of the Jaguar XK150 and Jaguar D-Type, Porsche 356, Mercedes-Benz 300 SL "Gullwing", AC Ace, Chevrolet Corvette, Swallow Doretti and prominent in sequences was the "Chuck Porter Special", a customized Mercedes 300SL.
-Built by Hollywood body shop owner Chuck Porter and driven by a list of notable 1950s to 1960s west-coast racers, including Ken Miles and Chuck Stevenson, who purchased and successfully raced it in the early 1960s.
+These scenes include an array of late-1950s sports cars, including examples of the Jaguar XK150 and Jaguar D-Type, Porsche 356, Mercedes-Benz 300 SL "Gullwing", AC Ace, Chevrolet Corvette, Swallow Doretti and the "Chuck Porter Special", a customized Mercedes 300SL built by Hollywood body shop owner Chuck Porter.
+The cars were driven by a list of notable 1950s to 1960s west-coast racers, including Ken Miles and Chuck Stevenson.

+The film was part of a "mini boom" of foreign productions in Australia in the late 1950s.

 The U.S. Department of Defense refused to cooperate in the production of the film, not allowing access to its nuclear-powered submarines.
 The British submarine HMS Andrew was used to portray the fictional United States Navy nuclear-powered submarine USS Sawfish.
 Additional resources were supplied by the Royal Australian Navy, including the use of HMAS Melbourne.
 The exteriors of the Navy base were filmed at Williamstown Naval Dockyard.

 Ava Gardner's wardrobe was created for her in Rome by the Fontana Sisters, three iconic Italian fashion designers, who had previously dressed Gardner in The Barefoot Contessa and The Sun Also Rises.

 It has been claimed that Ava Gardner described Melbourne as "the perfect place to make a film about the end of the world."
-However, the purported quote was invented by journalist Neil Jillett, who was writing for The Sydney Morning Herald at the time.
+However, the purported quotation was invented by journalist Neil Jillett, who was writing for The Sydney Morning Herald at the time.
 His original draft of a tongue-in-cheek piece about the making of the film said that he had not been able to confirm a third-party report that Ava Gardner had made this remark.
 The newspaper's sub-editor changed it to read as a direct quotation from Gardner.
 It was published in that form and entered Melbourne folklore very quickly.